TN 38 (09-22)

 Question 1

 Anyone who wants to request a waiver must complete Section 1.
-It includes the person’s name, SSN, and claim number, if any of the overpaid person.
-If someone else is completing the SSA-632 on behalf of the overpaid person, we ask for the identity of the organization or person who is assisting the person.
+It includes the overpaid individual’s name, SSN, and claim number.
+If someone else is completing the SSA-632 on behalf of the overpaid individual, we ask for the identity of the organization or individual who is assisting the overpaid individual.

 2. Section 2 - Questions for the representative payee